-Are you heading to a family reunion this summer?
-If so, you may want to get your teen interested in creating an elaborate family tree.
+Having a virtual family reunion this summer?
+You may want to get your teen interested in creating an elaborate family tree.
 In addition to the names and photos of extended family members, they can also include short stories or quotes that they would get from each person.
-Not only is this a really good opportunity for your teen to get to know their aunts, uncle and cousins, it also gives him or her a lasting document they can look back on for the rest of their lives and pass on to their children.
+Not only is this a really good opportunity for your teen to get to know their aunts, uncle and cousins, it also gives them a lasting document they can look back on for the rest of their lives and pass on to their children.

 Take Pretty Pictures

-Whether using that pricey Nikon or Cannon camera you got them for Christmas, or a smartphone, photography can be an awesome (and addictive) summer hobby for your teen.
-Vacations, trips to the amusement park, beach, or just to the backyard can serve as inspiration as they set out to document their summer.
-They could also set up a separate Instagram account to show off their growing photography and filtering skills to their friends.
+Whether using that pricey camera you got them for Christmas, or a smartphone, photography can be an awesome summer hobby for your teen.
+Trips to the beach, or just the backyard can serve as inspiration as they set out to document their summer.
+They may also want to set up new social media accounts to show off their growing photography and video skills.

 Learn a New Language

 Hablas español?
+Parlez-vous Français?
 Summer break is a wonderful opportunity to learn a new language.
-Whether going the structured route (by using online language programs like Rosetta Stone or Babbel) or watching telenovelas, the experience exposes your teen to a new culture and can have a long-lasting impact
+Whether going the structured route (by using online language programs) or watching tv or YouTube shows in different languages, these experiences expose your teen to new cultures, and lead to a long-lasting impact.

 Serve the Community

-Whether your teen likes animals, parks or the arts, they can usually find volunteer opportunities connected to their interests during the summer.
+Does your teen have an interest in animals, parks or the arts?
+They may be able to find volunteer opportunities linked to their interests for the summer.
 VolunteerMatch.org is a good website to check out to find opportunities in your community.

 Does your teen like to eat?
-Find a cookbook that has many of your teen’s favorite dishes, go grocery shopping once a week, then leave the cooking to them.
-Not only would this cut down on complaints about your cooking, they are also using a little bit of creativity when creating their dishes and setting the table.
+Find a cookbook or website that has many of your teen’s favorite dishes, go grocery shopping once a week, then leave the cooking to them.
+Not only would this cut down on complaints about your cooking, they are also using a little bit of creativity when creating their dishes and probably even setting the table.